Photographer: Kerry Woods

 Carolina Silverbell Physical Description

-Firstly, the visually stunning Carolina Silverbell commonly attains a height measuring roughly 66 ft (20 m).
-However, truly exceptional specimens of the species sometimes attain a height of as much as 128 ft (39 m) in some portions of its range.
+The visually stunning Carolina Silverbell commonly attains a height measuring roughly 66 ft (20 m).
+Truly exceptional specimens of the species do occur, though.
+These individuals sometimes attain a height equaling as much as 128 ft (39 m) in some portions of its range.

-Secondly, the sincerely gorgeous blooms of this tree never fail to catch the eye.
-These somewhat delicate small flowers also grow in bunches.
-Each typically develops a white or a pale pink color and also develop in rather copious numbers.
+The gorgeous blooms of this magnificent tree never fail to catch the eye of the observer.
+These comparatively delicate small flowers also grow in bunches.
+Each typically develops as a white or a pale pink color.
+Each also develops in somewhat copious numbers.

-Thirdly, however, the fruit of the Carolina Silverbell must not be ignored, since it remains so popular with wildlife.
+Nevertheless, the fruit of the beautiful Carolina Silverbell must not be ignored, since it remains so popular with wildlife.
 This remains quite small, though, and light green in color.
 In Autumn, the numerous leaves on the tree usually change to a beautiful yellow color.

-Finally, its rate of growth ranks as equally deserving of appreciation.
+Even the rate of growth of this Angiosperm ranks as fully deserving of appreciation.
 However, the evolutionary reason for this remains a minor mystery.
-Nevertheless, this characteristic serves to make it a favorite among landscapers and homeowners alike.
+This characteristic nonetheless serves to make it a favorite among landscapers and homeowners alike.

 - Kingdom: Plantae